-Figure 7 shows the total number of Croydon households over the last 4 quarters that were accepted as homeless.
-The number has consistently been over 2,000 over the year.
+Figure 8 shows the last 8 quarterly snapshots of the total number of Croydon households that were accepted as homeless.
+The number of homeless households in Croydon has stayed at over 2,000 for quite a few years.

-igure 7: Croydon Households accepted as homeless
+Figure 8: Croydon Households accepted as homeless

-Source: Ministry of Housing, Communities & Local Government, Table A1, released April 2021.
+Source: Department for Levelling Up, Housing and Communities, Table TA1, released June 2021

-Figure 8 shows the latest quarter of Croydon homeless main applicants broken down by ethnicity.
-There continues to be a much higher proportion of homeless people from the Black community compared to the other non-White communities.
+Figure 9 shows the latest quarter of Croydon homeless main applicants broken down by ethnicity.
+There continues to be a much higher proportion of homeless people from the Black community compared to the other communities in Croydon.